Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 We were recently sent a Tomy Baby Monitor to review.
-It is one of the range of 5 Next Generation Tomy Digital Monitors that have been released – 3 standard digital monitors, a video monitor and a movement sensor pad monitor.
+It is one of the range of 5 Next Generation Tomy Digital Monitors that have been released – 3 standard audio baby monitors, a video baby monitor and a movement sensor pad monitor.

 Tomy is a big name in the baby and toddler world and their range of baby monitors have won every major parenting award over the last three years – Tomy is a brand parents trust and we were keen to put one of Tomy’s newest additions to the test.